 It’s not Wrong

 In July, I had the opportunity to attend a watercolor workshop at The Landgrove Inn in Vermont, led by the well-known watercolorist Margie Samuels.
 I was a bit intimidated at first — and immediately realized I had forgotten my pencils (so basic).
 But Margie’s warmth and easy teaching style quickly put me at ease.
-For a full week, I balanced immersive days in the studio with evenings spent with my family, all while surrounded by the serene, clean beauty of Vermont — so invigorating.
-Yet as stunning as the setting was, what influenced me most was the people.
+For a full week, I balanced immersive days in the studio with evenings spent with my kids, all while surrounded by the serene, clean beauty of Vermont.
+As stunning as the setting was, what left the greatest impression on me was the people.

 Throughout the week, I asked questions, exchanged pain points, and listened.
 And in return, I was asked deeper questions—about my compositions, my choices, and my style.
 Why did I decide to do something a certain way?
+How did I plan?
 What was I trying to communicate?
 Where do I find inspiration?

-For the first time, I heard overheard someone describe my pieces as “graphic” and “subject-driven”, which I never considered before.
-At one point, I admitted that I felt like I don’t do things the right way, and one of the highly experienced artists who had reviewed my Instagram feed said “there is nothing wrong with honoring a biological thing”.
-So simple - I thought “there isn’t”, and immediately understood more about what I was doing personally.
+For the first time, I heard my pieces described as “graphic”, “cool”, “modern”, “Arts & Crafts”, and “subject-driven”, all things I never considered before.
+At one point, I admitted that I felt like I don’t do things the right way, and one of the highly experienced artists who had reviewed my bird paintings said “there is nothing wrong with honoring a biological thing”.
+So simple - I thought “there isn’t”, and immediately understood more about my focus and the intentional simplicity in my approach.
 In the end, all of those conversations helped me better verbalize my own tendencies, and that was eye-opening.
-Ultimately, what I took away from the workshop was more than tips and techniques—though I did pick up plenty of those.
-I left with a clearer sense of how I approach art, and more importantly, a growing confidence in my own voice and style as an artist.
+I left the workshop with a clearer sense of how I approach art, and more importantly, a growing confidence in my own voice and style as an artist.

 I’m so grateful for the experience—and for the generous, friendly people who helped me see my art, and myself, a little more clearly.